-According to the Association of Certified Fraud Examiners (ACFE) 2016 Report to the Nations on Occupational Fraud and Abuse, governments are often victimized by fraud.
-Government is the second most targeted industry behind only the banking and financial services industry.
+According to the Association of Certified Fraud Examiners (ACFE) 2018 Report to the Nations on Occupational Fraud and Abuse, governments are often victimized by fraud.
+Government is the third most targeted industry behind the banking and financial services industry and manufacturing.

 Types of government fraud.